maurya-ankit/maurya-ankit.github.io-old/readme.md

   - cards.json -> This contains array of dictionaries, in which each object contains title,desc,id,image `Each object in array will appear as a card on homepage, which on click will take us to detail page respect to that card`
   - for each object in cards.json we need to create a markdown file in `data/cards/`, filename of the file should be same as `id` in cards.json in lowercase, and rest we can do is writing markdownfile
     `markdown file will support HTML elements as well with inline css, so feel free to customize as you want`

+## create a repository named [githubUsername].github.io and push the above all codes to there